-The conference was the best I’ve seen – an exposé of outstanding research and stimulating debate.
-What made this conference stand out from previous conference I’ve attended, was the sheer quality of the keynote speakers.
-All the keynotes were truly inspirational and it was impossible not to leave the venue without a refreshed and renewed enthusiasm for the future of the AEC industry.
+The conference was the best I’ve seen, even better than the 2015 conference in Cincinnati.
+An exposé of outstanding research and stimulating debate.
+What made this conference stand out from the previous conference I’ve attended was the sheer quality of the keynote speakers.
+All the keynotes were genuinely inspirational, and it was impossible not to leave the venue without a refreshed and renewed enthusiasm for the future of the AEC industry.

 Neri Oxman, who coined the term and pioneered the field of Material Ecology, was a logical choice for the opening keynote.
 Oxman presented the research of ‘The Mediated Matter Group‘ which she heads up at MIT.
 Operating at the intersection of computational design, digital fabrication, materials science and synthetic biology, the group’s work pushes the boundaries of technology to a whole new level.
 Unlike the plethora of researchers focused on simple 3D robotic extrusions, the Mediated Matter Group has been developing biologically informed and digitally engineered process such as 3D printing optically transparent glass structures, additive manufacturing using biodegradable chitosan, and multi-material 3D printing.